Lynda Carter: Personal life

-“Through her inspiring story, Carter shares the power and grace of vulnerability, faith, and surrender that she believes nourish lasting recovery.
-Celebrating over 20 years of sobriety, Carter continues to guest speak at various health and well-being events.
-Her recovery story and its message of hope is directed to every member of the family.
-It is a strong reminder that family support can make a huge difference to a recovering addict or alcoholic.”

 Honors

 In 1985, DC Comics named Carter as one of the honorees in the company's 50th anniversary publication Fifty Who Made DC Great for her work on the Wonder Woman series.

 In 2014, a Golden Palm Star on the Palm Springs, California, Walk of Stars was dedicated to Carter's career.
 Carter's dedication is the 369th honoree on the Palm Springs Walk of Stars.

 In 2016, Carter received a Lifetime Achievement Award at the Gracie Awards.
 The Gracie Awards ceremony is presented by the Alliance for Women in Media Foundation (AWM), since 1975.

 On April 3, 2018, the Hollywood Chamber of Commerce (HCC) proudly honored Carter with the 2,632nd star on the Hollywood Walk of Fame.
 The star is at 6562 Hollywood Boulevard in the television section.
 HCC President and CEO Leron Gubler unveiled the star with the assistance of guest speakers, director Patty Jenkins and former CBS chairman Leslie Moonves.

 On September 17, 2022, the National Museum of Mexican Art in Chicago honored Carter with the Sor Juana Legacy Award for her outstanding contributions to the arts.
 The Sor Juana Legacy Award recognizes women of Mexican descent for their lifetime achievements.

-On December 13, 2022, Carter, along with a handful of others, were inducted into the California Hall of Fame.
+On December 13, 2022, Carter was inducted into the California Hall of Fame.